Gastonia mayor, longtime city leader Walker Reid dies

 GASTONIA, N.C.
 (QUEEN CITY NEWS) — Gastonia mayor and longtime city leader Walker Reid died Thursday, the city announced.

+He lost November’s election to Richard Franks but was serving out his final days in the role.

-Reid also served as mayor pro tem and city councilman for 22 years, was Mecklenburg County’s assistant fire marshal and a fire service instructor at Gaston College.
+Reid also served as mayor pro tem and city councilman for 22 years, was Mecklenburg County’s assistant fire marshal for 20-plus years, and was a fire service instructor at Gaston College.

 A native of Gastonia, he graduated from Hunter Huss High School and studied fire science technology at Gaston College.